willem-vanheemstrasystems/google-maps-headstart/README.md

 Google Maps - Headstart

-#0 - Introduction
+#0 - Geolocation: Displaying User or Device Position on Maps

-Based on 'Google Maps Javascript API' at https://www.youtube.com/watch?v=keO6egndYrE
+Based on 'Geolocation: Displaying User or Device Position on Maps' at https://www.youtube.com/watch?v=keO6egndYrE and https://developers.google.com/maps/documentation/javascript/geolocation

 #1 - Adding a Map with a Marker